Forgot your username or password?

-In 2013, AIGA engaged Ziba (Portland, Ore.) to help develop a strategy for attracting and retaining Millennial designers; that work is still in progress and was the basis for chapter roundtables (informal focus groups) in April.
+In 2013, AIGA engaged Ziba to help develop a strategy for attracting and retaining Millennial designers; that work was the basis for chapter roundtables (informal focus groups) in April 2013.

-A fundamental model that emerged from the group was the necessity of creating a member participation network that makes it easier for members to communicate, collaborate and network.
+A fundamental concept that emerged from participants of the February group was the necessity of creating a member participation network that makes it easier for members to communicate, collaborate and network.
 Young designers can find mentors; seasoned professionals can find emerging designers as reverse mentors.
 Developing this capability will involve leveraging the member database and the AIGA and chapter websites to create ways for members to personalize their experience of AIGA and connect with other like-minded members.

 AIGA chapters fulfill AIGA’s mission at the local level, supporting members through organizing projects and events to educate, inform and connect designers.